 3. Clerical Errors

 A simple misspelling or a clerical error on an I-9 can cost companies hundreds of thousands of dollars during an I-9 inspection.
-If you think that this can’t happen to you, think again because it is much more common than you may expect.
+If you think that this can’t happen to you, think again because mistakes are much more common than you may expect.

 Federal law applies two central types of errors – technical and substantive violations.